 After being beat up and left for dead by some Axis supporters he was further attacked by cougar.
 Clipper later awakes being nursed back to health by a South Pacific Allied supporter named Marie Catoux.
 His “Falcon” superhero name is derived from the mark the cougar left scarred on his arm.
 Clipper quickly decides to fake his death and adopt a costumed superhero identity.
 Using the disguise to successfully vanquish his would-be assassins, he subsequently becomes the Phantom Falcon full time.
 The origin story is told in a two part Wings series, starting in Wings Comics #68 (April 1946) with “Who Is The Phantom Falcon?” and continuing in part 2 the next issue.

 Once World War II was over, he takes a civilian identity (Chet Horne) and works with the Chief of Police fighting criminals.
 The Phantom Falcon’s final appearance was in Wings Comics #110 (Winter 1949).

-I’ve also owned (and subsequently sold) several other copies of Wings – shown below.
+I also own (or owned and subsequently sold) several other copies of Wings Comics – shown below.